Will my body automatically be accepted into the willed body program once i sign and return the donor form?

 In the event the death occurs at home, the person finding the body should first notify their local police department and then notify the Body Bequest Office.

 If a person moves, lives, or dies outside Southeastern Michigan or in another state, arrangements should be made with the nearest medical school.
-Should the family still want the body sent to Wayne State University, they would have to assume the transportation costs.
+Should the family still want the body sent of Wayne State University, they would have to assume the transportation costs.

-Can the family have a funeral service before the University receives the body?
+Can the family have a funeral service before the university receives the body?

 Yes, however, the family and funeral director should notify the Body Bequest Office before final funeral preparations are made.
 At that time, instructions will be given to the funeral director as to how to prepare the body for teaching purposes.